dhborus/Dreams/ComputerPickUp.md

 ﻿# Thoughts on Computers and Workflow

+12 December 2019

+Have returned to Manjaro.
+There will, of course, be problems.
+But it is easier to get to menus, switch programs, and . . . . customize the program.
+A rolling distribution will complicate learning Linux, but there you go.

+Workflow -- Download notes from Kindle.
+Import notes from iA Writer.
+Virtue of concentrating on GitHub is that it will be the basis for synchronization and iPad -- which is not really a work machine, alas-- will be support.

 10 December 2019

 No more futzing around.
 Really tired of Apple retreat from user friendliness -- so DT3, extra hardware waste, money grubbing, politics, and cult.